-A new study suggests that some areas of the brain may remain as effective in old age as they are in youth.
+Past research has suggested that as we age, our brain functions slow down.
+But a new study from The University of Adelaide in Australia indicates that there are areas of the brain that remain as effective in old age as they are in youth.

 Dr. Joanna Brooks - who performed the study while she was a visiting research fellow at the schools of psychology and medicine at The University of Adelaide - recently presented the findings at the 12th International Cognitive Neuroscience Conference in Brisbane, Australia.

 To reach her findings, Dr. Brooks analyzed the "spatial attention" skills of 60 older adults aged 55-95 and younger adults aged 18-38.

 Spatial attention is the ability to focus on a particular object in an environment with an array of visual stimuli.
 We use spacial awareness in day-to-day life, such as when we drive, walk, and pick up and use objects.